byteduck/duckOS/README.md

 A hobby UNIX-like OS with a graphical window manager and applications for x86-based computers.

+### Notice

+I will be on a brief hiatus from duckOS from late June-September this year due to a summer internship.
+[Read the announcement here.](https://github.com/byteduck/duckOS/discussions/64)

 ### Try duckOS

 A disk image of duckOS can be downloaded from the artifacts of the duckOS GitHub [workflow](https://github.com/byteduck/duckOS/actions/workflows/build-os.yml).
 This can then be virtualized or emulated using QEMU or your software of choice.